-Pasta e fagioli is a simple, hearty, Italian soup-type dish made with pasta and beans.
+Pasta e Fagioli (Pasta and Beans) is a simple, hearty, Italian soup-type dish made with pasta and beans.
 Some of you may know this dish from your Italian relatives, friends or local restaurants as “pasta fazool.”

 If my dad were alive, he’d be cracking up to see that I was sharing this recipe.
 He always thought it was funny when people fussed over rustic Italian dishes that were the most simple and cost effective — basically the “peasant food” he grew up eating in Italy because it was inexpensive and readily available.